wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 This is a helpful reminder in case you forget to wrap an action call with `observe(_:)`.

-> Note: The `observe(_:)` function has many overloads that provide support for several action shapes, including synchronous state values, async closures, `StateSequence`, and `AsyncStream`.
+> Note: The `observe(_:)` function has many overloads that provide support for several action shapes, including synchronous state values, async closures, `StateSequence`, `AsyncStream`, and (where the platform supports it) generic `AsyncSequence` with failure type `Never`.
 For more information, see <doc:ModelActions>.

 ### Implementing Actions with StateSequence